 • Inverclyde Council continue to apply the Redundancy Modification Order, which does not allow for the recognition of NHS service, in respect of redundancy and statutory employment rights (legal rights based on law).

-• This arrangement covers all Public Sector Organisations without any reciprocal arrangement, for example, Inverclyde Council will recognise service of new employees from Inverclyde Leisure, River Clyde Homes etc.
+• This arrangement covers all Public Sector Organisations without any reciprocal arrangement.